Today in Naval History - From The Naval Historical Center

 With that explanation, the new ET logo makes so much more sense, doesn’t it?

-This entry was posted on Wednesday, June 27th, 2007 at 7:47 am | View Timeline and is filed under Military History, "Sea Stories", History, Humor, Navy, Military.
+This entry was posted on Wednesday, June 27th, 2007 at 7:47 am and is filed under "Sea Stories", History, Humor, Military, Military History, Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.